nachocaru/xaprb.com/content/blog/2007-05-31-why-is-null-doesnt-always-work-in-mysql.md

 ### Conclusion

 Know thy [MySQL Manual][3].
 I only discovered these things by accident.
 The good news is, the manual is really, really good; it has to be one of the best pieces of documentation I know.
-Now, if only [innotop][4]'s manual were that good&#8230;
+Now, if only [innotop][4]'s manual were that good...

  [1]: http://dev.mysql.com/doc/refman/5.0/en/server-sql-mode.html
  [2]: http://dev.mysql.com/doc/refman/5.0/en/set-option.html